Culture of Latin America: Brazil

 Oswald de Andrade wrote three plays; The King of the Candle (O Rei da Vela, 1933), The Man and the Horse (O Homem e o Cavalo, 1934). and The Dead Woman (A Morta, 1937).
 They were an attempt to deal with political themes, nationalism, and anti-imperialism.
 His theatre was inspired by Meyerhold's and Brecht's theories, with a political sarcasm like Mayakovsky.

 1943 at The Comedians: Polish director and refugee from the Nazis, Zbigniew Ziembinsky, staged in expressionist style Nelson Rodrigues' A Bride's Gown (Vestido de Noiva).
 With this production, Brazilian theatre moved into the modem period at Theatre Brasileiro de Commedia (Brazilian Comedy Theater).

 World War II saw Brazil gain several foreign directors, especially from Italy, who wanted to make a theatre free from nationalistic overtones.
 Paradoxically, this led to a second renewal that engaged popular forms and sentiments; a renewal that was decidedly nationalistic with social point of view.

 During this time, the Stanislavsky system of acting was most popular and widely used.
-Stanislavski himself came to Brazil via Eugenio Kusnet, a Russian actor who had met him at the Moscow Art Theatre.
+The Stanislavski method was introduced to Brazil by Eugenio Kusnet, a Russian actor who moved to the country in 1926.

 The next phase was from 1958 to the signing of the Institutional Act Number Five in 1968.
 It marked the end of freedom and democracy.
 These ten years were the most productive of the century.
 During these years dramaturgy matured through the plays of Guarnieri, Vianinha, Boal, Dias Gomes, and Chico de Assis, as did mise-en-scene in the work of Boal, Jost Celso Martinez Correa, Flavio Rangel, and Antunes Filho.
 During this decade a generation accepted theatre as an activity with social responsibility.

 At its height, this phase of Brazilian theatre was characterized by an affirmation of national values.
 Actors and directors became political activists who risked their jobs and lives daily.

 Through this growth of Latin America politically and the influence of European theatre, an identity of what is theatre in Latin America stemmed out of it.